Apple stock closes at record as Buffett increases stake

-Apple stock rose 3.9 percent Friday as Warren Buffett revealed this his company, Berkshire Hathaway, bought an additional 75 million shares.
+Apple stock rose 3.9 percent Friday as Warren Buffett revealed that his company, Berkshire Hathaway, bought an additional 75 million shares.

 Apple shares closed at a record Friday after Warren Buffett told CNBC he bought an additional 75 million shares of the iPhone maker in the first quarter.